 Bulbapedia makes two suggestions for specific examples of Japanese paper-folding that might have inspired Kartana, one of which I buy and one of which I don’t.
 The first is noshi, which are pieces of origami attached to congratulatory or celebratory gifts as an expression of good fortune.
 They’re some of the last remnants in modern Japanese culture of a time when high-quality paper was rare and expensive, and origami was therefore practised by the nobility and used for important ceremonial functions.
 Noshi are usually made from two sheets of paper, one red and one white, which create pleasing angular patterns of colour when folded together, much like the patterns of white and bright red on Kartana’s body.
 In ancient Japan, the paper would be wrapped around a slice of tasty dried abalone; today, noshi are more likely to include strips of yellow paper that symbolically stand in for the traditional shellfish.
 The yellow pauldrons projecting from just above Kartana’s arms seem like they’re meant to complete that image.
 As far as I can see, the traditional function of noshi doesn’t really play into anything Kartana does, but the specificity of the imagery in Kartana’s design makes it hard to deny that there’s a reference, in my opinion.
 The suggestion I’m more sceptical of is the idea that Kartana might also be inspired by shikigami, a type of spirit that can be conjured by practitioners of onmyōdō, Japanese sorcery.
 Shikigami are traditionally invisible and formless; one way to control them is by binding them to paper dolls, but there isn’t really a standard design for the dolls (they don’t even have to be humanoid), and other modern re-imaginings of shikigami don’t reference their paper bodies.

 Kartana’s domain is the Ultra Forest, where we find it beneath a dense canopy of enormous trees.
 The trees in Kartana’s world have leaves that look like little rectangular slips of paper, suggesting that we have in fact stumbled onto a planet dominated by origami-based life forms.
 The ground is sandy, and seems to have been raked into circular patterns around rock formations, like a traditional Japanese zen garden, and the area’s ambient music evokes Japanese string instruments and bamboo flutes, a little like the theme music of the Kimono Girls from Gold and Silver.
 Uniquely amongst all the worlds we’ve explored so far (though there’s another still to come), Kartana’s Ultra Forest is also inhabited by humans – or at least, beings that look like humans.
 These are elderly men dressed in white tunics and wearing rice hats, and they are referred to as “Kartenvoys,” a portmanteau of Kartana’s name and the English word “envoy” (meaning an emissary or diplomat).
 In Japanese, their title is kamitsukai, which again references Kartana’s Japanese name (Kamitsurugi).
 The –tsukai suffix conveys “one who uses/tames/manipulates X,” so “Kartana-user” seems decent as a literal translation (see doragon-tsukai, the Japanese name for the “Dragon Tamer” trainer class).
-Tsukai can also be a standalone word meaning “messenger” or “ambassador,” hence the “envoy” translation in English, which could be taken to imply that it’s Kartana who commands them, not the other way around.
+Tsukai can also be a standalone word meaning “messenger” or “ambassador,” hence the “envoy” translation in English, which could be taken to imply that it’s Kartana who commands them, not the other way around [EDIT: The more I think about it, though, the more I think the English name might be something of a mistranslation].
 French calls them Kata-Sensei and Italian calls them Mastro Karta, so it seems like there’s supposed to be a common thread of skill and seniority in those translations.
 The very best is German, which gives them the utterly fantastic title Katagami-Ass (Ass seems to be the accepted transliteration of the English “Ace” – compare Aero-Ass, the German name for Aerial Ace).

 We meet three Kartenvoys.
 The first speaks in English but uses Yoda syntax, challenging the player to go and catch Kartana.
 The other two speak only in broken Japanese, and will attack you as you pass, summoning their own Kartana to fight you.
 Unlike every other trainer in the game, as far as I can remember, the Kartenvoys don’t use Pokéballs – their Kartana just appear when the battles start.
 In the Japanese version of the game, all three Kartenvoys say pretty much the same things (in Japanese), but their dialogue is, unusually, written entirely in katakana – the script used for (among other things) foreign words and onomatopoeia.
 This could be meant to convey a strange accent, or even that they’re just making the sounds of Japanese words without actually understanding them.
 The general effect, whichever language you’re playing the game in, is that the Kartenvoys talk in a way that’s strange and difficult to understand, as if they aren’t able to properly speak the same language as the player, or perhaps any normal human language at all.
 This doesn’t seem to be a problem for the Ultra Recon Squad, who are deeply unfamiliar with Alolan culture but don’t seem to have any trouble picking up the player’s language.
 I think we’re supposed to understand that there’s something more going on here than an ordinary language barrier – the Kartenvoys fundamentally think and communicate differently, maybe because they’ve developed some kind of symbiotic relationship with Kartana.
 They could be natives of the Ultra Forest, but given their “wise old sage” aesthetic, I can also imagine that they’re involved in a sort of monastic situation: travelling to the Ultra Forest from elsewhere (maybe even from Alola) through the Ultra Wormholes in order to learn from Kartana, and staying there for decades at a time, maybe even their entire lives.
 On the other hand, if they originated in the Ultra Forest and are a natural part of its ecosystem, they might play some role in Kartana’s life cycle, folding pieces of the forest’s papery vegetation into new bodies for the next generation of paper Pokémon.